-2. Litigation Regarding Transactions
+1. Litigation Regarding Transactions

-The transactions set forth in Article VI.B above are the subject of serious and complicated disputes between CEOC, CEC, and various creditors.
+The transactions set forth in Article III.B above are the subject of serious and complicated disputes between CEOC, CEC, and various creditors.
 Generally speaking, the creditors claim that the transactions were unlawful and/or violated certain covenants under the applicable indentures.
 More specifically, the noteholders allege that assets were transferred at below-market prices as part of a scheme by CEC and the Sponsors to transfer valuable assets from CEOC to CEC and its affiliates to remove them from the reach of CEOC's creditors.
 The creditors further allege that CEOC's directors and officers are unavoidably conflicted due to their extensive business and commercial ties to CEC and the Sponsors, and that they violated their fiduciary duties by approving the transactions.

-On August 4, 2014, the Second Lien Agent, in its capacity as indenture trustee under the Second Lien Notes Indentures, commenced an action in the Court of Chancery of the State of Delaware against, among others, CEC, CEOC, CGP, CERP, CEC's directors, and certain of CEOC's directors in a case captioned Wilmington Savings Fund Society, FSB v.
+On August 4, 2014, Wilmington Savings Fund Society, FSB, solely in its capacity as indenture trustee under the 10.00% Second Lien Notes Indenture dated as of April 15, 2009 ("WSFS"), commenced an action in the Court of Chancery of the State of Delaware against, among others, CEC, CEOC, CGP, CERP, CEC's directors, and certain of CEOC's directors in a case captioned Wilmington Savings Fund Society, FSB v.
 Caesars Entertainment Corporation, C.A.
-No. 10004-VCG (the "Delaware Chancery Court Action").
-In the Delaware Chancery Court Action, the Second Lien Notes Trustee has alleged claims for, among other things, intentional and constructive fraudulent transfer, breach of fiduciary duty, aiding and abetting breach of fiduciary duty, corporate waste, and breach of contract.
-The claims in the Delaware Chancery Court Action are focused on the CIE, CERP, Growth, and Four Properties Transactions, as well as the Shared Services Joint Venture.
+No. 10004-VCG (the "WSFS Delaware Chancery Court Action").
+In the WSFS Delaware Chancery Court Action, the WSFS alleged claims for, among other things, intentional and constructive fraudulent transfer, breach of fiduciary duty, aiding and abetting breach of fiduciary duty, corporate waste, and breach of contract.
+The claims in the WSFS Delaware Chancery Court Action are focused on the CIE, CERP, Growth, and Four Properties Transactions, as well as the Shared Services Joint Venture.
+During the pendency of the Chapter 11 Cases, the action has been automatically stayed with respect to the Debtors.
+Vice Chancellor Glasscock denied the motion to dismiss with respect to CEC on March 18, 2015.
+Subsequently, plaintiffs advised the judge presiding over the CEOC bankruptcy proceeding that they agreed their derivative claims are automatically stayed against CEOC and therefore would pursue only their independent claims alleging that CEC remains liable under the parent guarantee formerly applicable to 10.00% Second-Priority Notes due 2018.
+Discovery in this lawsuit is ongoing.

 On August 5, 2014, CEC and CEOC commenced a lawsuit in the Supreme Court of New York, County of New York, against certain institutional holders of First and Second Lien Notes, which is captioned Caesars Entertainment Operating Company, Inc. and Caesars Entertainment Corporation v.
 Appaloosa Investment Limited Partnership I, et al., Index No. 652392/2014 (the "New York State Action").
 The members of the Special Governance Committee abstained from the decision to file the New York State Action.
-In the New York State Action, CEC and CEOC assert that the defendants have tortiously interfered with CEC's and CEOC's businesses in an attempt to improve defendants' credit default swap and other securities positions.
+In the New York State Action, CEC and CEOC assert that the defendants tortiously interfered with CEC's and CEOC's businesses in an attempt to improve defendants' credit default swap and other securities positions.
 CEC and CEOC also seek declarations that no defaults occurred under CEOC's First and Second Lien Notes Indentures and that there have been no breaches of fiduciary duty or fraudulent transfers.
+Defendants filed motions to dismiss this action in October 2014 and the issue has been fully briefed.
+Claims against the first lien note holder defendant were voluntarily dismissed by CEC and CEOC, and CEOC has dismissed without prejudice its remaining claims against the remaining defendants.